Ashlesha1704/Data---Business--Analysis-Portfolio/README.md

 ## 🧑‍💼 About Me

 Hi!
-I’m **Ashlesha Gautam** — a data enthusiast and aspiring data analyst.
+I’m **Ashlesha Gautam**  a data enthusiast and aspiring buisness analyst.
 In this portfolio, I demonstrate my skills in data cleaning, exploratory analysis, visualization, and deriving business-relevant insights.

 ---